github/backup-utils/docs/faq.md

 service disruption in the event of hardware failure or major network outage affecting the primary instance.
-Because some forms of data corruption or loss may be replicated immediately from primary to replica, it is not a replacement for the Backup Utilities as part of your disaster recovery plan.
+Because some forms of data corruption or loss may be replicated immediately from primary to replica, it is not a replacement for Backup Utilities as part of your disaster recovery plan.

-### The purpose of the Backup Utilities
+### The purpose of Backup Utilities
 Backup Utilities are a disaster recovery tool.
 This tool takes date-stamped snapshots of all major datastores.
 These snapshots are used to restore an instance to a prior state or set up a new instance without having another always-on GitHub